knowledgetechnologyuhh/OMGEmpathyChallenge/README.md

 **Paper submission**

 Each participating team must submit, together with their final results, a short 2-4 pages paper describing their solution.
 This paper must follow the IEEE specifications ( Latex and Word templates) and will be peer reviewed following the FG 2019 standards.
 The accepted papers will be included in the FG 2019 workshop proceedings.

+**Final Submission**

+We split the corpus into three subsets: training, validation and testing.
+The participants will receive the training and validation sets, together with the associated annotations once they subscribe to the challenge.
+The subscription will be done via e-mail.
+Each participant team must consist of 1 to 5 participants and must agree to use the data only for scientific purposes.
+Each team can choose to take part in one or both the tracks.

+After the training period is over, the testing set will be released without the associated annotations.

+Each team must submit, via e-mail, their final predictions as a .csv file for each video on the test set.
+The format of the .csv file must be the same as the provided annotations.
+Together with the final submission, each team must send a short 2-4 pages paper describing their solution published on Arxiv and the link for a github page to their solution.
+If a team fails to submit any of these items, their submission will be invalidated.
+Each team can submit 3 complete submissions for each track.

 **License**